 The following graph illustrates the compound average annual growth rate of share price growth adjusted for dividends and splits for Wynn Resorts, Las Vegas Sands, MGM Resorts International, a Gaming industry index (Las Vegas Sands, MGM, Crown, Penn National, Melco Crown, and Boyd, weighted by current market capitalization) and the S&P 500.
-The Compounded Annual Growth Rate (CAGR) for Las Vegas Sands (12/16/2004), Melco Crown (12/19/2006), and Crown Limited (3/25/2008) were measured from the date of their initial public offerings and the CAGR for all others was measured from the October 25, 2002, initial public offering of Wynn Resorts.
+The Compounded Annual Growth Rate ("CAGRs") for Las Vegas Sands (12/16/2004), Melco Crown (12/19/2006), and Crown Limited (3/25/2008) were measured from the date of their initial public offering ("IPOs") and the CAGRs for all others was measured from the October 25, 2002, (IPO) of Wynn Resorts.